celebrity

 Curtis later reflected on the divorce, saying about her parents: "Janet suffered public embarrassment as Tony chose a 17-year-old replacement, a German actress with whom he was working, and she felt the slings and arrows of tabloid gossip and innuendo."

 It was in fact a messy divorce, but once things were finalised on September 14, 1962, Janet married stockbroker Robert Brandt in Las Vegas.
 They remained married until her death in 2004.
-As for Tony, he married the German actress in 1963 – who at that point was now 18, and he was in his late 30s.
-The pair went on to have two children before divorcing in 1968, Tony passing away 2010.
+As for Tony, he married the German actress in 1963 – who was at that point 18, while he was in his late 30s.
+The pair went on to have two children before divorcing in 1968.
+Tony passed away in 2010.

-Being a product of "a lot of divorces", Curtis said it was particularly tough.
-Throughout her childhood, she was raised by her mother and stepfather Robert Brandt, not seeing her dad Tony very much.
+Being a product of "a lot of divorces", was particularly tough, said Curtis.
+Throughout her childhood, she was raised by her mother and stepfather Robert Brandt, and didn't see her dad Tony much at all.

 In an interview with Variety, she shared that her father had a difficult relationship with all his kids.